 We don’t have to tell you that marrying your partner is a big deal.
-Outside of all the time and energy that goes into planning a wedding, there’s also the whole “committing to someone for the rest of your life” thing.
+Outside of all the time and energy that goes into planning a wedding, there’s the whole "committing to someone for the rest of your life thing.
 For some, choosing to reaffirm that commitment years later is just as meaningful—and in some cases even more so—than saying “I do” the first time around.
-We asked five couples why they decided to renew, and every single story here will move you—to tears or toward another trip to the altar yourself!
+We asked five couples why they decided to renew, and every single story here will move you—to tears or toward another trip to the altar yourself.
+Read ahead for vow renewal ideas for 10 years and beyond.

 An Intimate Backyard Ceremony for Friends and Family